-Walden celebrates 35 years of Inquiry for Social Change.
+Walden founds the Center for Social Change.

-Walden celebrates its 40th anniversary.
+Walden celebrates its 50th anniversary.